Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-8. Open the ProgressMeter Form in normal view and click on the Command Button.
-You will see the Progress Meter slowly advancing and when it reaches the end of the bar a message will appear announcing that the work is complete.
+6. Open the ProgressMeter form in Form View and click the Command Button.
+You will see the Progress Meter gradually advancing across the status bar.
+Once it reaches the end, a message will appear indicating that the task has been completed successfully.

-A delay loop is built into the Code to slow down the program and view the Progress Meter in action.
-You may remove these lines when using them in your Project.
+A delay loop has been added to the code for demonstration purposes, allowing users to observe the Progress Meter in action.
+You may remove these lines when incorporating the routine into your actual project for better performance.

 Download Access2007 Version